-A food blockage may develop, especially if your child has an ileostomy, because it is narrower than the large bowel.
-Hard to digest food can build up and block the flow of stool through the bowel.
-That is why it is important for your child to chew foods very well and drink plenty of fluids.
+A food blockage may develop, especially if a child has an ileostomy, because it is narrower than the large bowel.
+Hard-to-digest food can build up and block the flow of stool through the bowel.
+That is why it is important for a child with an ostomy to chew foods very well and drink plenty of fluids.

-Some foods that can cause a blockage include corn and popcorn, celery, dried and citrus fruits, seeds and nuts, fruit/vegetable skins, peas, and meats in casings like hot dogs.
-It is important to call your doctor right away if your child has any of these signs and symptoms of food blockage:
+Some foods that can cause a blockage include corn and popcorn, celery, dried and citrus fruits, seeds and nuts, fruit and vegetable skins, peas, and meats in casings like hot dogs.
+Ask your healthcare provider about signs and symptoms of food blockage, as this can be a serious condition.
+Signs and symptoms of food blockage can include: